“Modern exact clairvoyance,

 Intuition is the highest of the three clairvoyant stages: imagination, inspiration, intuition.
 Here Steiner says that through spiritual discipline (spiritual science: Anthroposophy), one internalizes the effects of the Moon forces, so that they become intuitive connections to the astral world.

-As we evolve, we become more and more conscious; we move toward full, conscious comprehension; we move toward becoming fully awake.
+As we evolve, we become more and more conscious; we move toward full, conscious comprehension; we move toward becoming fully awake, Steiner said.
 This is the promise of Anthroposophy.
 Full, conscious spiritual awareness is the antithesis (the transformed counterpart) of the moonstruck unconsciousness exhibited by sleepwalkers.

 When discussing "the world" in such contexts, Steiner did not mean the present Earth but the entire solar system as it has evolved from stage to stage.
 Hence, I have substituted the term "the cosmos," which is closer to his evident meaning.
 [See, e.g., "Matters of Form".]